Arronk/My-Coding-Journey/LogR3.md

 A little bit confused today with CLT.
 Going to have to do this carefully so I understand what's going on here.
 Pretty new to all of this statistics stuff.
 Hope to be onto the psets tomorrow night

+## Day 21: 20/11/2018

+### Progress: Worked on MIT 6.00.2x again

+Revisited CLT from last night to get a better understanding of it and then moved onto the rest of the monte carlo videos and exercises.
+Finished the night have to implement a simple simulation function which had to calculate the probability of pulling the same coloured ball out of a bucket of six balls, 3 red and 3 green, over X number of trials.
+I do enjoy these simulation functions and I managed to get the function working without too much issue.